pyscript/docs/docs/user-guide/editor.md

 Any subsequent related editor will reuse the config parsed and bootstrapped for the `setup` editor.

-## Execution via keyboard
+## Run via keyboard

-Accordingly with the Operating system you are using, a combination of either `Ctrl-Enter`, `Cmd-Enter` or `Shift-Enter` would implicitly execute the code and show results within the `target` output node without ever needing to reach the *Run* button and lose the focus.
+Depending on your operating system, a combination of either `Ctrl-Enter`, `Cmd-Enter` or `Shift-Enter` will execute the code in the editor (no need to move the mouse to click the run button).

-## Execution Override
+## Execution override

-The editor offers great features even without interpreting code and in some case users would like to just bootstrap an editor then orchestrate what should happen once *Run* button is clicked or any of the keys combined to execute code is pressed.
+Sometimes you just need to override the way the editor runs code.

-The `handleEvent` attached to the script that bootstraps the editor can be overridden to achieve this with relative ease:
+The editor's `handleEvent` can be overridden to achieve this:

 ```html title="Overriding execution via handleEvent."
 <script type="mpy-editor" id="foreign">